It is under construction at present. (January 2021)

 The bird images are based on Audubon's "Birds of North America" to reference a different time period when the birds were more plentiful.

-Each image is painted using liquid asphalt on cement panels to represent the loss of habitat than is the primary reason behind declining bird populations.
+Each image is painted using liquid asphalt on cement panels (each 18" x 15") to represent the loss of habitat than is the primary reason behind declining bird populations.
+The asphalt and cement refer to the loss of natural habitats as nature is decimated by mankind.

 The silhouettes can be seen as the shadows of memory, suggesting that many of these bird species are disappearing and will only exist as memories some day.